cloudmesh-community/sp19-516-136/project-report/report.md

 ##### Subscription ID

-The "Subscription ID" variable is not needed as part of ServicePrincipalCredentials however it will be required by all Management Classes, which we will be reviewing next `(ResourceManagementClient, NetworkManagementClient and ComputeManagementClient)`.
+The `Subscription ID` variable is not needed as part of ServicePrincipalCredentials however it will be required by all Management Classes, which we will be reviewing next `(ResourceManagementClient, NetworkManagementClient and ComputeManagementClient)`.